Canada police say bus carrying seniors did not have right of away in crash that killed 15

 “This video indicates the bus entered the roadway where the semi truck had the right of way,” Lasson said, adding later: “We don’t know why the bus proceeded.”

+He added officers were looking into whether the truck had mechanical problems.

 Lasson also said investigators had not yet been able to identify the bodies of the 15 killed, though those who were not injured were presumed to be deceased.
-He said the age range of the deceased and injured range between 58 and 88, the majority female.
+He said the age range of the deceased and injured ranged between 58 and 88.
+Nineteen were women and six were men.

 Six of 10 seniors who survived a bus crash in Canada that killed 15 others were listed in critical condition in hospital, health officials said Friday.
 They were among a group of seniors from rural Dauphin, Manitoba on a day-trip to a casino when their minibus crashed with a semi while crossing the Trans-Canada Highway.